hashicorp/terraform-provider-aws/website/docs/r/lex_bot.html.markdown

 }
 ```

-Using `terraform import`, import Bots using their name.
+Using `terraform import`, import bots using their name.
 For example:

 ```console
 % terraform import aws_lex_bot.order_flowers_bot OrderFlowers